particle-box/SE-Scripts/README.md

      - Click on the three dots icon on the top right corner & then click on the "Download" button.

    - **Import from URL:**
-     - Copy the url by pressing and holding it and then paste it in the `Import from URL` button in the Scripts tab of SE/SE Extended.
+     - Copy the url by pressing and holding it and then paste it in the `Import from URL` button in the Scripts tab of Snapenhance.

 4. **Installation:**
    *Ignore this step if you have followed the `Import from URL` Method*